We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-- Brand reputation.
-We vetted every brand on this list to make sure it has a reputation for quality and customer service.
-We also used consumer protection sources, like the Better Business Bureau and Trustpilot, to make sure brands address customer concerns.
+- Brand reputation: We vetted every brand on this list to make sure it has a reputation for quality and customer service.
+We also used consumer protection sources, such as the Better Business Bureau and Trustpilot, to make sure brands address customer concerns.

 Bluetooth hearing aids tend to cost more than those that don’t offer this connectivity feature.